TriStaRvOiD/tristarvoid.github.io/README.md

 ## License

-This application's code is available under a GPL v3 license.
+This website's code is available under a GPL v3 license.
 This excludes the icons, fonts, logos and assets used.

 ## Attribution